 Both the TERRA and AQUA satellite platforms contain a MODIS instrument in an orbital inclination of 98.2 degrees and a period of 98.8 min.
 AQUA's equator crossing time is about 3 h later than TERRA.
-As a result about 14 to 16 different passes by MODIS occurs daily over Eureka providing high resolution imagery, down to 0.25 km in the
+As a result about 14 to 16 different passes by MODIS occur daily over Eureka providing high resolution imagery, down to 0.25 km in the visible and 1 km in the thermal infrared, for over half of the day from about 12:00 UT to 03:00 UT the following day.
+This makes it possible to track the time evolution of ice crystal events from space.

 Detection of the boundary layer ice crystals in otherwise clear skies during the winter when the sun is below the horizon is done by using the 11.03 μ m brightness temperature which corresponds to the MODIS window channel 31.
-The strong surface based temperature inversion gives an emitting brightness temperature at the top of the ice crystal layer that is substantial warmer than the skin temperature of the ground in the surrounding clear regions making it possible to determine the ice crystal's regional extent if the skies are otherwise clear.
+The strong surface based temperature inversion gives an emitting brightness temperature at the top of the ice crystal layer that is substantially warmer than the skin temperature of the ground in the surrounding clear regions making it possible to determine the ice crystal's regional extent if the skies are otherwise clear.
 In regions where the topography is high enough to raise the ground's skin temperature it becomes more difficult to identify ice crystals in the air.
 However these elevated regions are stationary and can be identified as a topographic influence by examining a sequence of brightness temperature maps.

-One of cases studied in this paper occurred on 21 March 2007 which is at the spring equinox giving nearly 12 h of sunlight for that day.
+One of cases studied in this paper occurred on 21 March 2007 which is at the spring equinox giving 12h of sunlight for that day.
 The MODIS near-IR channel 2 (0.841 to 0.876 μ m) was used to view the area in reflected sunlight.
 This channel is used since it has a high horizontal resolution of 0.25 km at the nadir and also there is less atmospheric scattering compared to the shorter wavelengths.
 Even though it is usually very difficult to distinguish between snow on the ground and ice crystal clouds, the small solar elevation angle at Eureka helps to create shadows that can be used to identify plumes of ice crystals above the snow covered ground.

-3 SBDART model
+3 SBDART Model